 My very first client was a public company that believed, like us, it’s possible to more closely align the interests of the firm and the client.
 Ten years later, we still perform a substantial amount of work for that client and they’ve come to trust and respect the firm.

 Bob Goldberg has an extensive background in counseling clients in a wide range of commercial, corporate and regulatory matters.
-He joined Taylor English in 2005.
-Mr. Goldberg concentrates his practice in the areas of business organizations, transactions and general business operations support.
-He has significant experience in the technology and telecommunications industries.
-He also represents many clients in the hospitality industry, ranging from a publicly traded, global quick-serve restaurant franchisor to family- and privately owned restaurant groups.
+He joined Taylor English in 2005 and is the former chair of the Corporate and Business Practice Group.
+Mr. Goldberg concentrates his practice in the areas of commercial transactions, mergers and acquisitions, business organizations, and general business operations support.
+He has significant experience in the technology, telecommunications, hospitality and staffing industries.

-Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues and customer contracts.
+Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues, mergers and acquisitions and other commercial transactions.
 He counsels clients at various stages of their development to address issues, problems and strategy.

 In 1989, Mr. Goldberg began his career as an associate attorney at a telecommunications boutique law firm in Washington D.C., where he advised and represented a variety of corporate and individual clients in connection with federal and state telecommunications regulatory matters, including acquisitions, licensing, compliance and enforcement concerns.